FTChinese/FTChineseAutoReports/EmailMigration.md

-I received the signed new contract yesterday.
-Subsequently, I requested an invoice from Superhub so that we could make payment.
-In the meantime, Superhub is working on the migration schedule.
-I will be meeting with them after the holidays to discuss the details.
+    I received an invoice from Superhub and we have submitted a payment request.
+In the meantime, Superhub's support technicians have worked out a timeline for completing the migration.

+    We will confirm the list of migrated users, list of new users, portal IDs, etc. by next Monday.
+Verification of our domain ftchinese.com will take place next Tuesday.
+If the Office 365 license purchase is successful, the data migration will then begin.

+    It is estimated that the entire migration can be completed within two weeks.
+We will do our best to prevent any surprises.